-This is the second unit in the Music Ensemble minor.
-Studying at a high-intermediate level in music and production, you will gain knowledge of how music is created, rehearsed, recorded, and performed.
+This is the fourth and final unit in the Music Ensemble minor.
+Studying at a high-advanced level in music and production, you will gain knowledge of how music is created, rehearsed, recorded, and performed.
 You will specialise in contemporary musical styles.
 Using industry recognised software, you will gain experience with multi-track recording, editing and audio mixing.
 The study of practical and theoretical principles gives you the opportunity to establish various performance, technical and creative skills.